 You might want to invest in a good road map of Turkmenistan before you leave.

 Ashgabat to Dashoguz has paved road in very good condition for the first half starting from Ashgabat.
 The second part is a rough sandy desert road, with a lot of road works.
 If you want to see the gas crater, you need to go 5 km of the main road through a heap of sand.
-You will need a gps to find it if you’re going without a guide.
+A 4 hour ride from the capital.
+You will probably need a gps to find it if you’re going without a guide.

-A 4WD is not necessary unless you want to drive into the desert (i.e. to the crater).
+A 4WD is not necessary unless you want to drive into the desert (i.e. to the crater or Yangikala canyon).
 The locals drive Ladas, Opels and Toyota Corollas, there aren’t so many 4x4s.

 Insurance, border payments and police checks

-At the border you will be paying a ridiculous amount of money: fuel compensation, road tax, obligated insurance, immigration card and entry tax: it adds up to around 500$ for a lot of travellers.
-When you leave Turkmenistan, there’s an exit tax as well of around 30$ per person.
+At the border you will be paying a sizeable amount of money: fuel compensation, road tax, obligated insurance, immigration card and entry tax.
+The amount changes depending on your vehicle: 150$ for a 4WD Toyota, up to several hundred dollars for a minivan.

-Prices for fuel are really low in Turkmenistan, as for any form of transportation.
+Prices for fuel are really low in Turkmenistan.
 You paid your fuel compensation tax at the border to make up for your bargain at the pump, though.

 Car parts, motorcycle parts and mechanics